zalando/skipper/docs/operation/operation.md

 A set of metrics will be exposed to track passive health check:

-* `passive-health-check.endpoints.dropped`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.
+* Counter `passive-health-check.requests.dropped`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.
+* Gauge `passive-health-check.endpoints.dropped`: Number of unhealthy/filtered endpoints

 ## Memory consumption